Osoyoos

 Osoyoos (/ɒˈsuːjuːs/, historically /ˈsuːjuːs/) is the southernmost town in the Okanagan Valley in British Columbia between Penticton and Omak.
-The town is 3.6 km north of the United States border in the Washington State and is adjacent to the Osoyoos Indian reserve.
+The town is 3.6 km north of the United States border in Washington and is adjacent to the Osoyoos Indian reserve.
 The origin of the name Osoyoos was the word sw̓iw̓s (pronounced "soo-yoos") meaning "narrowing of the waters" in the local Okanagan language (Syilx'tsn).
 The "O-" prefix is not indigenous in origin and was attached by settler-promoters wanting to harmonize the name with other place names beginning with O in the Okanagan region (Oliver, Omak, Oroville, Okanogan).
 There was a local newspaper, the Osoyoos Times, but merged with the Oliver Chronicle and became the Times Chronicle in May 2020.

 The town's population of 5,556 (2021) swells in the summer months with seasonal visitors.
 Seniors (age 65 and over) comprise 43% of the town population.
 Another 2,139 people live around the town within Electoral Area A of the Regional District of Okanagan-Similkameen, and 1,426 more in the Osoyoos 1 Indian Reserve.